 Tickets for Durham Lumiere

-From 4.30pm until 7.30pm on each evening of the four-night festival access to Durham’s city centre will be restricted to ticket holders.
-Tickets can be acquired, free-of-charge, from venues across the county.
-Find out where, and how to book them online, here: Durham Lumiere ticket information.
+From 4.30pm until 7.30pm on each evening of the four-night festival access to Durham’s city centre was restricted to ticket holders.
+Tickets could be acquired, free-of-charge, from venues across the county.

 “It does get really busy and it is a challenge to get people into a city that was built to keep people out,” quipped Ms Marriage.